 What Makes Coconut Oil So Versatile?

-Carrington Farms Organic Unrefined Extra Virgin Coconut Oil is a popular nutritional oil derived from the meat of fresh young coconuts.
+Carrington Farms Organic Unrefined Extra Virgin Coconut Oil is a popular oil derived from the meat of fresh young coconuts.
 Coconuts have been a primary source of food through the tropics.
-In it’s non organic form is used for cooking, cosmetics, industrial purposes, etc. It is slow to oxidize and can sustain a high heat.
+In it’s nonorganic form is used for cooking since it is slow to oxidize and can sustain medium to high heat.

 Coconut Oil possesses a wide variety of benefits due to its fiber and nutritional content.

 Why Coconut Oil?
 Oils and fats are composed of molecules known as fatty acids.
 They are classified either according to saturation or based on molecular length and size of the carbon chain within each fatty acid.
 Monounsaturated fats and polyunsaturated fats are examples of saturation.
 Molecular size or length is the second classification.
 Long Chains of carbon atoms consist of each fatty acid with an attached hydrogen atom.
 There are short chain fatty acids (SCFA) and medium chain fatty acids (MCFA) as well as long chain fatty acids (LCFA).
 The majority of oils, fats and processed foods contain LCFA.

 Coconut oil is made up of medium chain fatty acids (MCFA).
 These fatty acids do not have a negative effect on cholesterol.
 The liver and the gall bladder do not need to digest and emulsify MCFA, resulting in instant energy, increased metabolic rate and subsequently more heat production and increased circulation.